When you get a van insurance quote you need to choose a class of use. You should select the class of use according to how you use your van.

 What happens if I lie about how I use my van on my insurance policy?

-Giving your van insurer false information could backfire:
+Giving your van insurer false information could have serious consequences:

-It could invalidate your cover, meaning if you had to make a claim as a result of an accident you won’t be insured.
-Things could get very pricey!
+- It could invalidate your cover, meaning if you had to make a claim as a result of an accident you won’t be insured.
+Things could get pricey!

-If your insurer cancels your policy, you should declare this on any future applications.
-This could increase the van insurance prices you’re quoted.
+- If your insurer cancels your policy, you must declare this on any future applications.
+This could also increase the van insurance prices you’re quoted.

-There are other ways to bring down the cost of your van insurance which are legitimate:
+There are other ways to bring down the cost of your van insurance that are legitimate: